tina-friedrich/arc-user-guide/docs/source/arc-storage-migration.rst

 New storage and ``/migration`` storage area
 -------------------------------------------

 We have created all projects' and users' directories on the new storage and these can now be accessed under ``/migration/$PROJECT/$USER`` Each user is responsible for copying their own data to the new location.
-We would advise to copy data – not move it – as moving it takes longer, plus a copy process allows to confirm the files were transferred successfully.
+We would advise to copy data – not move it – as moving it takes longer, plus a copy process allows you to confirm the files were transferred successfully.

+There are two options for migration:

+1) You can copy the contents of your current ``$DATA`` area to the new storage, and once complete have this mounted as ``$DATA``
-Once a project's data directory is fully migrated, we can 'switch' which area is mounted under ``/data/`` on a per project basis.
-It would, likewise, be possible to mount the 'new' emtpy storage as ``/data/`` and mount the current file system under ``/migration``, which would allow for new data being produced in the correct place whilst old data continues to be transferred.
+2) We can mount the new storage as a new "empty" ``$DATA`` area and you can copy your data from ``/migration/$PROJECT/$USER`` which would allow for new data being produced in the correct place whilst old data continues to be transferred.

 Please contact ‘support@arc.ox.ac.uk’ if you would like your storage area switched, or discuss those options.

 How to transfer data
 --------------------